kuzudb/kuzudb.github.io/docs/blog/factorization.md

 and ETransfer records in the database.
 How much and on which queries can you benefit from factorization?
 The theoretical questions are endless.
-The theory of factorization
-develops the formal foundation so that such questions can be answered and
-provides principled first answers to these questions.
+The theory of factorization develops the formal foundation so that such questions can be answered and provides principled first answers to these questions.
 [Dan Olteanu](https://www.ifi.uzh.ch/en/dast/people/Olteanu.html) and his colleagues, who lead this field, recently won the [ICDT test of time award](https://databasetheory.org/ICDT/test-of-time) for their work on factorization.
-ICDT is one of the two academic venues for theoretical work on DBMSs.
+ICDT is one of the two main academic venues for theoretical work on DBMSs.

 But let's take a step back and appreciate this theory because it gives an excellent advise to system developers: *factorize your intermediate